 - Receive new signals from Rodz

-- Enrich company data with additional information
+- Enrich company data with firmographics and contact information

-- Route qualified leads to your CRM system
+- Push qualified accounts into your CRM

 Converting Intent Signals into CSR Consulting Opportunities